Media Queries 2+

 # Notes

-- In the media feature list, media features marked as "no unit required for query," such as width and height, should not include length units, and the length unit can only be dp.
+- In the media feature list, media features marked as "no units required for query," such as width and height, should not include length units in queries, and the length unit can only be dp.

 dp value = physical resolution / device pixel ratio (DPR)